Check window 10 / 11 user login history

 You will get Event Viewer Windows as shown below.

-2)Accessing Logging History List
+2)Accessing the Logging History List

-Then on the left pane, double click on "Windows Logs".There you will find 5 lists.
+Then on the left pane, double-click on "Windows Logs".There you will find 5 lists.
 Among them just click on "Security", which is in the second position from the top.

 3)Finding actual login information ID